 In this example, the function helloWorld() is called to display an alert on the device when the screen is fully loaded.

-If the action name is
+If the action attribute is set to

-Scanner and the action type is
+Scanner and the content is

 Disable , the scanner will be disabled when the page is first loaded.